Carhenge

 Carhenge is a replica of England's Stonehenge located near the city of Alliance, Nebraska, in the High Plains region of the United States.
 Instead of being built with large standing stones, as is the case with the original Stonehenge, Carhenge is formed from vintage American automobiles, all covered with gray spray paint.
 Built by Jim Reinders, it was dedicated at the June 1987 summer solstice.
 In 2006, a visitor center was constructed to serve the site.
+Carhenge was featured in Pixar's Cars franchise spinoff webseries Cars on the Road.

 Structure

 Carhenge consists of 39 automobiles arranged in a circle measuring about 96 ft in diameter.
 Some are held upright in pits 5 ft deep, trunk end down, and arches have been formed by welding automobiles atop the supporting models.
 The heelstone is a 1962 Cadillac.
 Three cars were buried at Carhenge with a sign stating: "Here lie three bones of foreign cars.
 They served our purpose while Detroit slept.
 Now Detroit is awake and America's great!"

 Carhenge replicates Stonehenge's current dilapidated state, rather than the original stone circle erected between 2500 BC and 2000 BC.

 In addition to the Stonehenge replica, the Carhenge site includes several other artworks created from autos covered with various colors of spray paint.